afifurrohman-id/100DaysOfCloud/README.md

 ## Afifurrohman's Cloud Journey

-Hello my name is Afif, I like to learn all about IT and at my school now I'm studying Python and Linux Server Administration.
-On the sidelines of my busy life, I'm also learning to create my own website
+Hello, my name is Afif, I like learning all about IT and at school I am currently studying Web Programming and Linux Server Administration.
+On the sidelines of my busy life, I also like learning to make my own website

-I am very interested in the new technology of cloud computing, because it provides a lot of convenience in creating my own server and I want to learn all about it
+I am very interested in the new cloud computing technology, because it provides a lot of convenience in developing applications and managing servers

-Lastly, I would like to have some basic knowledge about cloud.
+Lastly, I'd like to have some basic knowledge of the cloud.
-Really hope to create multiple websites from multiple servers and databases.
-Really hope to become a Professional Web Developers
+I really hope to get AWS Certified Developer - Associate

 - [Personal Website](https://afifurrohman-id.github.io)
 - [LinkedIn](https://www.linkedin.com/in/afifurrohman-id)